albesibbe/scopus_of_science/README.md

 [![Build Status](https://travis-ci.com/albesibbe/scopus_of_science.svg?branch=master)](https://travis-ci.com/albesibbe/scopus_of_science)

 ## Description
-This package merges databases downloaded from Scopus (.csv) and Web of Science (.txt).
+This package merges databases downloaded from Scopus (.csv) and Web of Science (plain text with the extension .txt).
 It returns a pandas DataFrame which can be saved as a Scopus .csv file compatible with softwares for bibliographic analysis (such as [**VOSviewer**][VOSviewer])